 - The embryos (partially developed offsprings) of Tiger Sharks hatch internally before full development.

-- The further development of embryo occurs internally inside the mother’s body.
+- The further development of the embryo occurs internally inside the mother’s body.

 27. Tiger Shark Eggs